SamFrengley/12-congruences/README.md

-This repository contains the code and data attached to [*On 12-congruences of elliptic curves*](arxiv.org) by Sam Frengley, arXiv:INPUT_TAG.
+This repository contains the code and data attached to [*On 12-congruences of elliptic curves*](https://arxiv.org/abs/2208.05842) by Sam Frengley, arXiv:2208.05842.
 All of the code in this repository is written in [`Magma`](http://magma.maths.usyd.edu.au/magma/).

 The directories are arranged as follows:
 - In the directory `verify` we provide code which checks the claims made in the paper.